 More about Integrative Psychotherapy

-If you want to read more about this see Integrative Psychotherapy but briefly you can read on a little here:
+If you want to read more about this process see Integrative Psychotherapy but briefly you can read on a little here:

 'Integrative Psychotherapy embraces an attitude towards the practice of psychotherapy that affirms the inherent value of each individual.
 It is a unifying psychotherapy that responds appropriately and effectively to the person at the affective, behavioral, cognitive, and physiological levels of functioning, and addresses as well the spiritual dimension of life.